theroyallab/YALS/README.md

 ## Disclaimer

-This project is in an alpha state.
-There may be bugs, possibly even ones that could cause thermonuclear war.
+This project is marked as rolling release.
+There may be bugs and changes down the line.
 Please note that commits happen frequently, and builds are distributed via CI.

 YALS is a hobby project made for a small amount of users.
 It is not meant to run on production servers.
 For that, please look at other solutions that support those workloads.